Free Resignation Letter Template

 Immediate Resignation Letter

-Employers will generally prefer you to give at least two weeks’ notice when resigning.
-However, unexpected situations may sometimes force you to leave a job suddenly without giving any prior notice.
+Employers usually prefer at least two weeks' notice when you resign.
+Sometimes, though, unexpected situations might make you leave suddenly without notice.

-Overall, the letter should include all the same information and details of a standard resignation letter alongside the reasons behind your no-notice resignation.
+Overall, the letter should include all the same information and details of a standard Resignation Notice alongside the reasons behind your no-notice resignation.

 Short Resignation Letter

-A short resignation letter (sometimes known as a simple resignation letter) offers a simplified and to the point way to submit your departure from a company or corporation.
+A short Resignation Letter, also known as a simple Resignation Letter, provides a straightforward way to announce your departure from a company or corporation.

-It usually only includes the essential information a letter of resignation needs, making it quick and easy to use if you intend to leave your job.
+It typically includes only the necessary information, making it quick and easy to use when you decide to leave your job.

 Career-Specific Resignation Letters